ManevilleF/bevy_silk/README.md

 You can customize the `interaction_groups` the cloth checks.
 (See the [rapier docs](https://rapier.rs/docs/user_guides/bevy_plugin/colliders#collision-groups-and-solver-groups)).

+> Note: Collision support is crude and experimental for now and is not suited for production use

 ## Mesh utils

 `bevy_silk` provides a plane mesh generation function `rectangle_mesh` useful for classic cloth uses like flags or capes